shadowbeast419/SalaryCalcAustria/README.md

 I used it for calculating the perfect gross salary for my maximum amount of hours I want to work.

+The output has been compared to results from https://bruttonetto.arbeiterkammer.at/ and they matched perfectly.

 ![3DPlot](https://user-images.githubusercontent.com/94576386/142300004-bb85f14a-582d-4707-89e5-64bce63bd3e9.PNG)
 ![Charts](https://user-images.githubusercontent.com/94576386/142300006-bb227841-f598-4f0f-87d1-9e08cae41408.PNG)